 - the complaint is part of a mass mailing or email to several organizations

-The Rehabilitation Society cannot respond to complaints made anonymously.
+The Ability Resource Association cannot respond to complaints made anonymously.
 The complaint will be investigated and if we find that improvements are required in our practice, the information garnered from the investigation will be used.

 Unlike a grievance process that acknowledges an infringement of someone’s rights through policy of the organization, “whistleblowers” are people who act in good faith to report serious offences such as criminal offence, a breach of legal obligation, a miscarriage of justice, a danger to the health and safety of an individual or the deliberate covering up of information pertaining to any of the aforementioned actions.

 The whistleblower policy is intended to encourage and enable directors, volunteers, the public and employees to raise concerns within the agency for investigation and appropriate action.
 With this goal in mind, no director, volunteer or employee, who in good faith reports a concern shall be subjected to retaliation or, in the case of an employee, adverse employment circumstances.
 Moreover, an employee, member of the public, Board Member or volunteer who retaliates against someone who has reported a claim in good faith is subject to discipline up to and including termination from the volunteer, employment, Board of Directors position and possible criminal charges or legal action.